VaflyaArtek/study/Promise/readme.md

 1. Filters posts with userId equal to 5.
 2. For each of these posts, gets a list of comments.
 ---
+## Task 3: Error handling
+1. Write a code that makes a request to a non-existent resource (for example, GET https://jsonplaceholder.typicode.com/invalid) and handles the error that occurs.